superfly/docs/js/the-basics/listening-ports.html.md

   * Fastify applications can be started using `fastify start --address 0.0.0.0`
   * Gatsby applications can be started using `npx gatsby server -H 0.0.0.0`.

+## Exposing multiple ports

+If you need to expose additional ports, you will need to add a [`services` section](https://fly.io/docs/reference/configuration/#the-services-sections) for each additional port.
+Be sure to review our
+[Public Network Services](https://fly.io/docs/reference/services/) page before proceeding, in particular:

+  * If you want your port other than 80/443 to be available on IPv4 you will need to [allocate a dedicated IPv4 address](https://fly.io/docs/flyctl/ips-allocate-v4/).
+  * If you want to take advantage of our TLS services, you will want to add _"tls"_ to the list of connection handlers.